franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

 ## Closing

-Did you like the content? consider sharing it in your social circle and subscribing to receive awesome exclusive content right into your email box.
+Did you like the content?
+Consider sharing it in your social circle and subscribing to receive awesome exclusive content right into your email box.

 [10]: https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc